Protecting power: Diplomacy

 The protecting power is appointed by the protected power and must also be acceptable to the host state.
 It must therefore maintain diplomatic relations with both states.
 In time of war, the Geneva Conventions also require the protecting power to be a neutral country.
 The specific responsibilities and arrangements are agreed between the protecting power, the protected power, and the host country.

 In a comprehensive mandate, the protecting power carries out most diplomatic functions on behalf of the protected power.
 This is necessary when relations are so hostile that the sparring nations have no diplomatic or consular staff posted on each other's territory.
-For example, Sweden carries out limited consular functions for the United States, Canada, and Australia in North Korea.
+For example, Sweden carries out limited consular functions for the United States, Canada, and Australia in North Korea, thus serving as the protecting power for the three protected powers.

-In other cases, the two nations have broken diplomatic relations, but are nevertheless willing to exchange personnel on an informal basis.
-The protecting power serves as the mechanism for facilitating this exchange.
+In other cases, the two nations have broken diplomatic relations, but are nevertheless willing to exchange diplomatic personnel on an informal basis.
+The protecting power serves as the mechanism for facilitating this exchange of informal diplomats.
 The former embassy of the protected power is staffed by its own diplomatic personnel, but it is formally termed an "interests section" of the protecting power's embassy.
-Between 1991 and 2015, the Cuban Interests Section was staffed by Cubans and occupied the old Cuban embassy in Washington, D.C., but it was formally a section of the Swiss Embassy to the United States.
+For example, between 1991 and 2015, the Cuban Interests Section was staffed by Cubans and occupied the old Cuban embassy in Washington, D.C., but it was formally a section of the Swiss Embassy to the United States.
 When relations are exceptionally tense, however, such as during a war, the "interests section" is instead staffed by diplomats from the protecting power.
 For example, when Iraq and the U.S. broke diplomatic relations due to the Gulf War, Poland became the protecting power for the United States.
 The United States Interests Section of the Polish Embassy in Iraq was headed by a Polish diplomat.

 There is no requirement that the same protecting power be selected by both countries, although this is convenient for the purposes of communication.
 Each may appoint a different protecting power, provided that the choice is acceptable to the other state.
 There is also no requirement that a country select only one protecting power in the host country.
-During the Second World War, Japan appointed Spain, Sweden and Switzerland to be its protecting powers in the United States.
+For instance, in the Second World War, Japan appointed Spain, Sweden and Switzerland to be its protecting powers in the United States.